iszczesniak/cpp/specialization/index.md

 overwrites the definition of a primary template.
 We cannot specialize further a specialization.

-A primary template (of a function or type) defines the template
-parameters: their number of their kinds.
-A specialization has to have the same name (of a function or type) and provide arguments for the primary template.
+A primary template (of a function or type) defines the template name and its parameters: their number and their kinds.
+A specialization has to have the same name (of a function or type) and provide all arguments for the primary template.

-Specialization is a template too, but for partially or completely given arguments of the primary template.
-We can recognize a specialization by a slightly different syntax, but we still have to use the `template` keyword.

-A specialization can be **partial** of **complete**.
-A specialization of a function template cannot be partial, it can only be complete.
-A specialization of a type template can be either partial of complete.
+A specialization can be **partial** or **explicit**.
+A specialization of a function template can only be explicit (it cannot be partial).
+A specialization of a type template can be either partial of explicit.

-# Specjalizacja szablonu funkcji
+A partial specialization introduces template parameters to allow the user to provide template arguments for instantiation.
+An explicit specialization doesn't allow for this.

+# A function template specialization

 Szablon funkcji może być specjalizowany tylko całkowicie, czyli dla ustalonych wszystkich argumentów szablonu podstawowego: szablon